heinzwittenbrink/contentstrategy4science/cs4science.md

 [RKI - Homepage](https://www.rki.de/EN/Home/homepage_node.html "RKI - Homepage")

-## Orientation towards traditional channels of publicity
+## Focus on traditional channels of public communication

 [PIK in the Media - Potsdam Institute for Climate Impact Research](https://www.pik-potsdam.de/en/news/pik-in-the-media "PIK in the Media - Potsdam Institute for Climate Impact Research")

-## Scientific publishing opens up to the web only in small steps
+## Scientific publishing is still following print paradigms

 [Work is Half the Life - Wuppertal Institute for Climate, Environment, Energy](https://wupperinst.org/a/wi/a/s/ad/5108/ "Work is Half the Life - Wuppertal Institute for Climate, Environment, Energy")

-# Content strategy is not the same as communication strategy
+# Content strategy  ≠  communication strategy

 ## Communication on the net is user-centred